alephium/docs/docs/project/FAQ.md

 Multiple reasons:

 1. We are based on the stateful UTXO model, which is very different from ETH's account model.
 It is incompatible with Solidity.
-2. Solidity & EVM designs are not optimal and known security issues.
+2. Solidity & EVM designs are not optimal and have known security issues.
 We want to do better.
 3. We focused on development experience when designing our own language, to ensure it is easy to get started!

 ### Is anyone already building a DEX on ALPH?